milatar/Pysnt/README.md

 # Pysnt
-These are my practice-txt to learn Python.To record my process.
+These are my practice-txt of learning Python.To record my process.